Church says gunman caught after fatal shooting

 The church's Christmas worship service was due to start about that time.

-A police spokesperson confirmed that one person had died, but they would not say if they were looking for anyone in relation to the incident.
+A police spokesperson confirmed that one person is dead, but they would not say if they were looking for anyone in relation to the incident.

 The church service went ahead and a member of the church told the congregation police had caught the man responsible.